open-mmlab/mmdetection/configs/openimages/README.md

 Open Images v6, but the test images are different.
 2. The Open Images Challenges annotations are obtained from [TSD](https://github.com/Sense-X/TSD).
-You can also download the annotations from [official website](https://storage.googleapis.com/openimages/web/challenge2019_downloads.html), and use `OpenImagesDataset` type to train/test.
+You can also download the annotations from [official website](https://storage.googleapis.com/openimages/web/challenge2019_downloads.html), and set data.train.type=OpenImagesDataset, data.val.type=OpenImagesDataset, and data.test.type=OpenImagesDataset in the config
-3. If do not want to use `validation-annotations-human-imagelabels-boxable.csv` and `challenge-2019-validation-detection-human-imagelabels.csv` it should set `load_image_level_labels` to `False`.
+3. If users do not want to use `validation-annotations-human-imagelabels-boxable.csv` and `challenge-2019-validation-detection-human-imagelabels.csv` users can should set `data.val.load_image_level_labels=False` and `data.test.load_image_level_labels=False` in the config .

 ## Results and Models